viera97/fastchat-mcp/doc/API_WEBSOCKET.md

 - `database_api_path` (string): full URL to the authentication/validation endpoint (prefer HTTPS).
 This is where Fastauth will query/validate tokens.
 - `headers` (object): key/value HTTP headers to include on requests to the auth endpoint (e.g. `Authorization`, API keys).
 Use environment values for secrets.

-### *Notes & best practices*

-- The endpoint must return a clear success/failure response that your [Fastauth](https://github.com/rb58853/fastauth-api) integration expects (HTTP 200 for valid).
-- Ensure network accessibility from the app to `database_api_path` and use TLS for production.